giladbarnea/django_home_assignment/dev/merged-awesome-django.md

 ## External Documentation

 - [External Documentation : django packages](https://djangopackages.org) - Django Packages is a directory of reusable apps, sites, tools, and more for your Django projects.
-- [adam johnson](https://adamj.eu/tech) - Adam is on the Technical Board of Django and writes regular tutorials.
-- [classy class-based views](http://ccbv.co.uk) - Detailed descriptions, with full methods and attributes, for each of Django's class-based generic views.
+- [classy class-based views](https://ccbv.co.uk) - Detailed descriptions, with full methods and attributes, for each of Django's class-based generic views.
-- [classy django forms](https://github.com/ana-balica/classy-django-forms) - Detailed descriptions of methods/properties/attributes for each form class.
-- [classy django rest framework](http://www.cdrf.co) - Detailed descriptions, with full methods and attributes, for each of Django REST Framework's class-based views and serializers.
-- [django girls tutorial](https://tutorial.djangogirls.org/en) - A fun and engaging tutorial showing how to build a blog using Django and deploy it to Heroku.
+- [django girls tutorial](https://tutorial.djangogirls.org) - A fun and engaging tutorial showing how to build a blog using Django and deploy it to Heroku.
 - [django introduction](http://www.django-introduction.com) - A reusable set of slides to educate more people about Django.
 - [django sites](https://www.djangosites.org) - Django Sites is a showcase of websites powered by Django.
-- [django styleguide](https://github.com/hacksoftware/django-styleguide) - Styleguide for Django with best practices and examples.
-- [django template tags and filters](https://www.djangotemplatetagsandfilters.com) - Additional docs on Django's 57 built-in template filters and 27 template tags.
 - [full stack python's django page](https://www.fullstackpython.com/django.html) - contains explanations for Django's philosophy and its components along with links to other resources and tutorials.
-- [learndjango](https://learndjango.com) - Tutorials and premium courses on Django and Django REST Framework.
 - [marina mele's site](http://www.marinamele.com) - A blog about Django and Python.
 Includes deployment to Heroku, a Django project boilerplate for best practices, testing and more.
-- [matt layman](https://www.mattlayman.com) - Regular tutorials and deep-dives on Django topics.
 - [mozilla tutorial](https://developer.mozilla.org/en-us/docs/learn/server-side/django) - Tutorial that shows how to set up a development environment, and how to get started with using it to create your own web applications.
-- [realpython](https://realpython.com/tutorials/django) - Many high-quality tutorials on Django.
 - [simple is better than complex](https://simpleisbetterthancomplex.com) - A blog about Django, Python and Web Development.
 Weekly updates containing tutorials, tips, featured packages, reference guides and code snippets.
-- [testdriven](https://testdriven.io/blog) - Multiple Django-specific tutorials on topics like Docker, payments, and more.

 ## Fields/Models